ryanh2o3/ryanh2o3/README.md

 - You'll find the backend code for the application, written in Go, along with some ingestion microservices written in python with ongoing migrations planned to go
 - There is also the webapp for the application and I'm also currently working on a Swift version of the app for ios
 - You can view the webapp at [treblesurf.com](https://treblesurf.com) - it is best optimised for mobile, the desktop responsive size isn't ideally optimised.
 - Over the past 2 years, all parts of the application have gone through major changes and rewrites.
 This includes migrating the backend from python/flask to go/gin and migrating from google cloud and firebase to aws.
 The backend is now hosted in a lambda using dynamodb which keeps the running costs very low for me.

+- Other things you'll find in here include a small Boat tracking project I worked on to run on a raspberry pi posting location data to a server to linking into home assistant.